quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 Feb 02 2012: KP, Jeeja : Audio FW Ver.04.00.01
 	BZ: 15274 15273 - Add support to enable Audio for Clovertrail Added master mode SSP changed for CLV

+February 15 2012: Sanyog Kale : Audio FW ver 03.00.27
+	Bug 23764 - Audio Firmware Workaround needed to mitigate glitch at starting of capture produced by MSIC hardware.
+	The initial glitch in capture stream is caused by MSIC hardware.
+	Workaround is done in LPE firmware by lowering MIC gain to 0dB for 80ms at starting of capture stream and then reverting back original gain set by PFW, till hardware issue is root caused.

+February 23 2012: Sanyog Kale : Audio FW ver 03.00.28
+	Bug 24061 - Fabric error after sound+vibrate notification.
+	After S3, any shared SRAM region has to be initialized before being read due to SRAM ECC silicon issue.
+Audio has 72k of SRAM region reserved for Audio use.
+It is observed that very randomly IA read/write access to SRAM Audio region may be byte accesses which can result in SRAM ECC error.
+	Since the IA access cannot be guaranteed to be always 32-bit, workaround is provided in Audio Firmware to initialize whole of 72K Audio SRAM region which will improve stability.
+	Further this version of FW has minor improvements for the fix provided in FW v3.0.27.

 Feb 28 2012: Thomas, Tigi : Audio FW Ver.04.00.02
 	BZ: 25454 - Adding the intial PFW framework support for the CLV FW.